sectorsedgecommunity/mapping-docs/docs/guides/identical_indexes.md

 This method isn't actually identical, but it can be used for detailing.
 Using `HSL`, you can do slight variance in any of the three values.
 PadreToto recommends using small lightness variation for detailing in some cases.

 ## Example
-Example of some visually identical indexes.
+Example of two visually identical indexes.

 ### Gray crate
 Normal crate